coderkacperek/coderkacperek/README.md

 - 👀 I’m interested in Football, gaming outdoors activities, hanging out with my friends and Sunday Coding, heh.
 - 🌱 I’m currently learning Visual Studio Coding
 - 💞️ I’m looking to collaborate on idk what that even means lol
-- 📫 How to reach me eextocic. on discord
+- 📫 How to reach me eexotic. on discord
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I am crap at coding